Moses Blah: Early life and career

 Blah was born in Toweh Town, Liberia, a Gio-speaking hamlet in north-eastern Nimba County, close to the border with the Ivory Coast.
 He joined with Taylor because of a shared hatred of President Samuel Doe, who had killed Blah's wife along with hundreds of others in an ethnic-related massacre.
 He trained with Taylor in a Libyan guerrilla camp and served with him as a general during Liberia's civil war in the 1990s.
 Blah held the post of ambassador to Libya and Tunisia after Taylor was elected in 1997.
 In July 2000, he was appointed as Vice President after the death of Enoch Dogolea (who was initially rumored to have been poisoned).

 Blah was known as a quiet and unassuming man, driving his own jeep around town rather than using a motorcade and driver.
 He was often seen wearing flowing African robes instead of the normal suit and tie or olive green military uniform.
 Blah was also known to be constantly annoyed by the presence of bodyguards following him around.

 In June 2003, Taylor had left the country for peace talks in Ghana, and while there he was indicted by the war crimes tribunal in Sierra Leone.
 Blah was urged by the United States to take power from Taylor during his absence, but made no such attempt.
 After Taylor's return, Blah was held under house arrest for ten days, but was subsequently absolved and reinstated as vice president.

 Presidency

-When Taylor resigned in August of that year, Blah succeeded him as president.
+When Taylor resigned in August 2003, Blah succeeded him as president.
 He was condemned by Liberian rebel groups for his close ties to Taylor, as they feared that he would simply continue Taylor's practices.
 Blah responded by calling the rebels "brothers" and saying "Let bygones be bygones.
 If there is power, we can share it."
 He invited the rebels to negotiate in his own house.
 On 14 October 2003, he was succeeded by Gyude Bryant, who served as Chairman of the Transitional Government of Liberia.
 Having served as president for two months and three days, Blah is the second-shortest serving president in Liberian history behind James Skivring Smith.